elixirofearth/VIMrly/README.md

 4. **Load the Extension into Chrome**:
   - Open Chrome and navigate to `chrome://extensions/`.
-  - Enable Developer mode by toggling the switch on the top right corner.
+  - Enable Developer mode by toggling the switch in the top right corner.
   - Click on **Load unpacked** and select the `dist/` folder from the cloned repository.
   - The **VIMrly** extension should now appear in your list of extensions and its icon in the Chrome toolbar.